RaInta/SparseGravitationalWaves/README.md

 <img src="./Figures/SyphilisDanceHall.png">

-A commonly used algorithm in radio interferometry, CLEAN, relies on similar assumptions, allowing a great deal of undersampling.
+A commonly used algorithm in radio interferometry, [CLEAN](https://en.wikipedia.org/wiki/CLEAN_(algorithm)), relies on similar assumptions, allowing a great deal of undersampling.
 It has even been suggested that a decent application of group testing would have significantly altered the plot in the rebooted sci-fi TV series 'Battlestar Galactica' [Bilder, C.R.: "Human or Cylon?
 Group testing on 'Battlestar Galactica'," _Chance_ **22**(3):46-50 (2009)].

 From the mid-2000s, a powerful new mathematical framework was developed, which could determine the level of undersampling while still ensuring accurate reconstruction of a broad class of sparse signals.